NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The CSM camera models will assume that this parameter is set at 2, so it should not be modified.
-Note however that WAC framelets may overlap by a little more than that, so resulting DEMs may have some artifacts at framelet borders, as can be seen furher down.
+Note however that WAC framelets may overlap by a little more than that, so resulting DEMs may have some artifacts at framelet borders, as can be seen further down.

 Creation of CSM camera models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~